Select Your Cookie Preferences

 teacher training via computer

-So, what does good CPD look like?
+What does good CPD look like?

 Of course, CPD can take many forms through formal and informal learning opportunities, such as formal courses, workshops, webinars, mentoring, coaching, peer collaboration, and self-directed study.
 CPD can help teachers improve their subject knowledge, pedagogical skills, classroom management, assessment strategies, and more.